asherikov/ccws/ccws/qwen/user/context.md

   following states.
 - Use 4 spaces for indentation in all file types by default, but preserve indentation and formatting in existing files.
+- Never edit files outside of explicitly specified scope, such as a directory, package, or repository in the source space without explicit user request or interactive approval.

 ## Shell scripts